What is animal-assisted therapy?

 In animal-assisted therapy, a trained therapist uses animals as part of a therapy plan.
 For example, the therapist might use a therapy dog to help a child learn communication skills.
 The therapy might involve encouraging the child to talk to the dog.

-Animal-assisted therapy is different from using animals to give comfort and affection to people in hospital.
-It’s also different from using service, assistance or therapy animals.
-These animals live with families and are trained to do things like alert the family to early signs of seizures, stop a child from wandering, or interrupt repetitive behaviour.
+It’s also different from using assistance animals to live with families and provide everyday support.
+Assistance animals are trained to do things like alert the family to early signs of seizures or stop a child from wandering.

 Who is animal-assisted therapy for?